mooculus/laode/howToContribute/README.md

 You will find the text for that section in [../solvingLinearEquations/theGeometryOfLowDimensionalSolutions.tex](../solvingLinearEquations/theGeometryOfLowDimensionalSolutions.tex), and a subdirectory of the same name ([../solvingLinearEquations/theGeometryOfLowDimensionalSolutions](../solvingLinearEquations/theGeometryOfLowDimensionalSolutions)) houses the exercise files.

+## Write your exercise

+Open [template.tex](template.tex).
+You will find a sample template for creating a new exercise.

+## Save your exercise

-Pick a new, unused number, and add place your exercise file in that directory.
+Pick a new, unused number, and add place your exercise file in the appropriate directory with the other exercises for that section.

 ## Submit a pull request